TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 ## Overview of Proposed Solution

-The system the team will be implementing can be best understood using a control block diagram:
+The subsystem can be best understood using a control block diagram:

 ![alt text](<Control_Block_Diagram.drawio (1).png>)